-Steve Jobs, Dov Charney, Lance Armstrong, Donald Trump.
-Each one has reached the pinnacle of American success.
+Steve Jobs, Harvey Weinstein, Lance Armstrong, Donald Trump.
+Each one reached the pinnacle of American success.
 Is it because they were ambitious visionaries and talented entrepreneurs?
 Most Americans would say yes to both.
 But what else do they have in common?

 They’re known for being mean.